The latest news, resources & information about COVID-19 on Martha’s Vineyard

 To volunteer to help with testing, send us an email:

-No-cost, drive-thru diagnostic testing for COVID-19 is available for any asymptomatic Islander or visitor who wants a test.
+No-cost, drive-thru diagnostic testing for COVID-19 is available for any asymptomatic Islander or visitor age 5 and up.

-- Same-day appointments are available.
-Just stop by the site and complete the online registration process via your smartphone or other internet-enabled device.
+Individuals are welcome to show up at TestMV without an appointment during open hours, but must complete the online registration process onsite via your smartphone or other internet-enabled device.

 Martha's Vineyard COVID-19 Statistics